Sustainable Water Treatment what is the meaning?

 To provide a water treatment system, that does not use chemicals and requires only a minimum of energy and raw materials.
 And thus, to achieve the best possible result for the customer and the environment.

 We believe that respect is the core to sustainable success.
 This includes both, respecting people and nature.

 Wikipedia and other sources describe sustainability as follows:

 When using a water softener, one cannot tell it is sustainable.
 There is salt added to the water to change the calcium against the sodium.
 This salt stays in the water and will end in a wastewater plant where it has to be removed again.
 This is true more or less for all kind of chemical water treatment.

 The Merus Rings instead ore only carrier of effect oscillations.
-The Aluminium Ring will usually not break, the ring can be reused several times.
+The Aluminum Ring will usually not break, the ring can be reused several times.
 The Merus Rings dont need electricity to function, neither are wearables inside.
 Only for the production of the ring itself, there is one-time energy used.
 All this is a clear indication for a sustainable water treatment.

 Examples for sustainability

 After the 30 years‘ war, around the year 1650 big parts of southern Germany have been totally destructed.
 The forests were cut down, there was not enough fire wood or wood for construction.
 At this time people came up with the 3-generation model.
 The grandfather is planting a tree, the father is taking care about the tree and the son is allowed to harvest the tree.
 This method is used very successfully until today, and the concept is given from one generation to the next.
 If all act in accordance to these rules, it can be assured, there will be always enough trees.
 In our opinion here, it can be clearly seen, how important sustainable behavior is.